Samsung Galaxy Buds3 Pro Headphones Review

 Sony WF-1000XM5 Truly Wireless

-Whether you prefer the Sony WF-1000XM5 Truly Wireless over the Samsung Galaxy Buds3 Pro Truly Wireless may largely depends on your device's ecosystem.
-Both have warm and bassy sound profiles by default with in-app EQ.
-The Sony work the same with Android/iOS devices and have a longer battery life.
+Whether you prefer the Sony WF-1000XM5 Truly Wireless over the Samsung Galaxy Buds3 Pro may largely depend on your device's ecosystem.
+Both have warm sound profiles by default with in-app EQ.
+The Sony work the same with Android and iOS devices and have a longer battery life.
 They have multi-device pairing with up to two devices, too.
-On the other hand, the Samsung boast a bit better noise isolation overall, even if the Sony blocks bright sounds better.
-You can seamlessly switch between devices on the same Samsung account.
-Their mic sounds more natural, and their IP57 rating outdoes the Sony's IPX4 rating.
+On the other hand, if you're a Samsung user, you can seamlessly switch between different devices on the same Samsung account.
+Their mic also sounds more natural, and their IP57 rating outdoes the Sony's IPX4 rating.
+Finally, the Samsung also boast slightly better noise isolation overall, even if the Sony block bright sounds better.

-The main factor in deciding between the Apple AirPods Pro (2nd generation) Truly Wireless and Samsung Galaxy Buds3 Pro Truly Wireless is which operating system your device uses.
+The main factor in deciding between the Apple AirPods Pro 2 and the Samsung Galaxy Buds3 Pro is which operating system your device uses.
 Both exhibit fantastic noise isolation performance that goes toe-to-toe.
 The Apple have a less exaggerated bass response and fewer custom tools with a lower IP54 rating.
 Meanwhile, the Samsung sound bassier with more user control over the frequency response and a better IP57 rating.
 All that said, most features like device switching, firmware updates, and app support are limited to your device.

 Bose QuietComfort Ultra Earbuds Truly Wireless

-The Bose QuietComfort Ultra Earbuds Truly Wireless and Samsung Galaxy Buds3 Pro Truly Wireless have different strengths that appeal to different people.
+The Bose QuietComfort Ultra Earbuds Truly Wireless and Samsung Galaxy Buds3 Pro have different strengths that appeal to different people.
 The Bose's app works on Android/iOS and their battery life is slightly longer.
-They also have multi-device pairing with up to two devices.
-They utilize aptX Adaptive alongside other high-quality codecs.
-Their default sound is a bit more excited than the warmer top-end of the Samsung.
+They also have multi-device pairing with up to two devices and use aptX Adaptive alongside other high-quality codecs.
 The Samsung have a more in-depth equalizer, but it's limited to Android.
 Many of their features are restricted to Android or Samsung devices, such as the Samsung Seamless Codec and seamless device switching between devices signed into the same account.
 That said, their noise cancelling is a bit more powerful than the Bose's, which may edge them ahead.

 Test Results